stevenmartinez123/library/README.md

 Fundamentals I've learned from this project:

-- Greater understanding of transversing the dom.
+- Greater understanding of traversing the dom.
 - That text nodes are leaves but can be accessed because each node sets up essentially an array of its children.
 - accessing current style elements of nodes as a string via JS.